Geometric constellation shaping for wireless optical intensity channels: An information-theoretic approach: Introduction

-However, from an information theoretic point of view, the standard PAM constellation is suboptimal.
-In the additive white Gaussian noise (AWGN) channel, it is well-known that Gaussian input achieves capacity, and the asymptotic signal-to-noise-ratio (SNR) gap between the achievable information rate of standard PAM with unlimited number of levels and the channel capacity $C_\mathrm{AWGN}=\frac{1}{2}(1+\mathsf {SNR})$ (per channel use) is $1.53$ dB ($\pi e/6$) \cite{FU98}.
+However, from an information-theoretic point of view, the standard PAM constellation is suboptimal in both RF and IM/DD systems.
+In the additive white Gaussian noise (AWGN) channel, it is well-known that Gaussian input achieves capacity, and the asymptotic signal-to-noise-ratio (SNR) gap between the achievable information rate of standard PAM with unlimited number of levels and the channel capacity $C_\mathrm{AWGN}=\frac{1}{2}\log(1+\mathsf {SNR})$ (per channel use) is $1.53$ dB ($\pi e/6$) \cite{MDML20}.
 That asymptotic gap is called the ultimate \emph{shaping} gain since it is the maximum possible gain of changing the shape of the input distribution from standard PAM to a Gaussian-like one.
-A parallel result in the optical intensity channel is that, if we replace the standard PAM by an exponential-like constellation, then the maximum possible gain in terms of average transmitted optical power is $1.33$ dB ($e/2$) \cite{Shiu-Kahn}.
-In other words, an improvement of at most $36\%$ in energy efficiency can be expected.
-This motivates the study of constellation shaping in the optical intensity channel.
+A parallel result in the optical intensity channel is that, if we replace the standard PAM by an exponential-like constellation, then the maximum possible gain in terms of average optical power is $1.33$ dB ($e/2$) \cite{Shiu-Kahn}.
+In other words, an improvement of $36\%$ in energy efficiency can be expected.

-There are two basic approaches to realize the shaping gain,\footnote{Shaping gain and \emph{coding} gain can be obtained simultaneously by multidimensional constellations with Gaussian-like one-dimensional marginal distribution \cite{KAKK12,FU98}.
-This is beyond the scope of this letter.} namely probabilistic shaping (designing non-equiprobable uniformly spaced levels) and geometric shaping (designing equiprobable non-uniformly spaced levels) \cite{MDML20}.
-Different from simple equiprobable labeling in the case of standard PAM, probabilistic shaping requires distribution matching, which becomes more challenging as the constellation size increases.
+There are two basic approaches to realize the shaping gain, namely probabilistic shaping (designing non-equiprobable uniformly spaced levels) and geometric shaping (designing equiprobable non-uniformly spaced levels) \cite{MDML20,GC19}.
+Different from simple equiprobable labeling for standard PAM, probabilistic shaping requires distribution matching, which becomes more challenging as the constellation size increases.
 Geometric shaping, by contrast, is easier to handle with binary channel codes when the constellation size is a power of two.
 However, it results in arbitrarily spaced levels, thereby posing challenges to the resolution of digital-to-analog converter (DAC).

+For the AWGN channel and RF channels, information-theoretic studies of geometric shaping can be found in, e.g., [\ref{MDML20}-\ref{SunTilborg}], in which the achievable information rate is a major performance metric, and the aim is to achieve the ultimate shaping gain (and thus achieve the capacity).
+In optical communications, constellation shaping has also been investigated in an information-theoretic perspective; see, e.g., \cite{Shiu-Kahn}.
+Some other studies intended to reduce error rate in the presence of various destructive issues in optical links, e.g., signal-dependent noise \cite{MTTW,Haas}, atmospheric turbulence of outdoor links \cite{JOCN22}, and intersymbol interference \cite{Kahn23}.